-I?m not sure if I do.
-I should ?
-I have a lot of stuff laying around.
+I’m not sure if I do.
+I should?
+I have a lot of stuff lying around.
 It is very interesting to sit here all these years later (laughs)

 What kind of memories do you have about the Legacy days?

-Like I said, it was a strange time.
-I didn?t know what this would lead to.
+As I said, it was a strange time.
+I didn’t know what this would lead to.
 Pretty wild.

 Did you try to play as many gigs as possible around to get your name on the map?

-We were playing a lot of gigs, and it was ?
-I don?t know, for me it was, I was joining up with a group that was already playing and already had professional gigs.
+We were playing a lot of gigs, and it was… I don’t know, for me it was.
+I was joining up with a group that was already playing and already had professional gigs.
 That was a big step, and it really separated me from my friends that I would play with in high school.
-A lot of the guys I played with in high school slowly started drifting away from their instruments, going to college or getting jobs, getting into sports, whatever.
+Many of the guys I played with in high school slowly started drifting away from their instruments, going to college or getting jobs, getting into sports, whatever.
 Again, we were still very young.
-I remember as soon as this happened, as soon as I joined this band and we started working and doing shows it was very clear that "This is what I?m doing.
-At least for the next few years, I?m going to give this a shot."
+As soon as this happened, I remember as soon as I joined this band and we started working and doing shows, it was evident that “This is what I’m doing.
+At least for the next few years, I’m going to give this a shot.”

-Have you been in touch with Mike (Ronchette; on the Legacy demo)?
+Have you still been in touch with Mike Ronchette? (the drummer on the Legacy demo)?

 Not for a long, long time.
-He did come to a couple shows in the early 90s, like ?91-?92.
-Even then, we hadn?t seen him since, then.
+He did come to a couple of shows in the early 90s, like 91-92?
+Even then, we hadn’t seen him since then.